 Ensure the titles are clear and communicate what people can expect once they listen to your show.

-The most impactful titles are the ones starting with “How To…”, “Ten Ways To…” etc. which tells the audience what they should expect from the episode.
+The most impactful titles are the ones starting with “How To…”, “Ten Ways To…” etc. which tell the audience what they should expect from the episode.

 Another benefit of naming your episodes this way is that some podcast hosting platforms allow searching by name of the episode.